Sakshisingh-21/Poll-app/README.md

 # Poll & Voting App

 A full-stack web application that allows users to participate in polls created by admins.
-Built with Node.js, Express, MongoDB for the backend API and React for the frontend.
+Built with Node.js, Express, PostgreSQL for the backend API and React for the frontend.

 ## Features